tomasklatt/dto-performance-comparison/README.md

 bin/dtopc run
 ```

-To change amount of data or seed of Faker library you can use params `-s` or `-seed` and `-c` or `-count`
+To change amount of data of Faker library you can use params `-c` or `-count`
 ```
-bin/dtopc run -c 10 -s 12345
+bin/dtopc run -c 10
 ```

-To add own DTO library just install it via composer, create new class extending SpeedTest, add required functions and
+To add own DTO library just install it via composer and create new runner class extending AbstractRunner.
-add it `runWithParams()` in `DTOPerformanceComparison.php`.

 ![Example of result in Linux terminal](https://tomasklatt.cz/images/DTOPerformanceComparison.png)